MAGANER/vk_audio_downloader/README.md

 little CLI app to download tracks from vk.

 # Overall
-1. It's available on windows only.(soon it would be easy to run anywhere)<br>
+1. It's available on windows only.<br>
 2. It has ability to download only tracks now.<br>